 Requirements for Renewal of the License

-- The applicant should complete the General Application form;
+- The applicant should complete the Flight Dispatcher's License Application Form;

 - The applicant should show that he has satisfactorily met the professional competence requirements required under Regulation 122 of the Civil Aviation (Personnel Licensing) Regulations.